deepanshs/mrsimulator/docs/user_guide/signal_processor/signal_processor.rst

         sp.Scale(factor=120),
     ]

 First, an inverse Fourier transform is applied to the dataset.
-Then, a gaussian apodization with a full-width-at-half-maximum of 50 Hz in the frequency domain is applied.
+Then, a Gaussian apodization with a full-width-at-half-maximum of 50 Hz in the frequency domain is applied.
 The unit used for the *FWHM* attribute corresponds to the dimensionality of the dataset.
 By choosing Hz, we imply the dataset is in units of frequency.
 Finally, a forward Fourier transform is applied to the apodized dataset, and all points are scaled up by 120 times.

 .. note::